klmnden/azure-docs.tr-tr/articles/virtual-machines/workloads/sap/deployment-guide.md

 ### <a name="d98edcd3-f2a1-49f7-b26a-07448ceb60ca"></a>SAP için Azure Gelişmiş izleme uzantısı yapılandırma

-Ne zaman hazırladığınız VM açıklandığı [dağıtım senaryoları için azure'da SAP sanal makinelerinin][deployment-guide-3], Azure VM Aracısı sanal makineye yüklenir.
-Azure Gelişmiş izleme uzantısını Azure uzantı deposunda küresel Azure veri merkezlerinde kullanılabilir olan, SAP için sonraki adım dağıtmaktır.
-Daha fazla bilgi için [planlama Azure sanal makineleri ve SAP NetWeaver uygulamasını][planning-guide-9.1].
+Ne zaman hazırladığınız VM açıklandığı [dağıtım senaryoları için azure'da SAP sanal makinelerinin][deployment-guide-3], the Azure VM Agent is installed on the virtual machine.
+The next step is to deploy the Azure Enhanced Monitoring Extension for SAP, which is available in the Azure Extension Repository in the global Azure datacenters.
+For more information, see [Azure Virtual Machines planning and implementation for SAP NetWeaver][planning-guide-9.1].

 Yükleme ve yapılandırma Azure Gelişmiş izleme uzantısını SAP için PowerShell veya Azure CLI'yı kullanabilirsiniz.
 Windows makine kullanarak bir Windows veya Linux VM'i uzantıyı yüklemek için bkz: [Azure PowerShell][deployment-guide-4.5.1].
-Bir Linux Masaüstü'nü kullanarak bir Linux VM üzerinde uzantıyı yüklemek için bkz: [Azure CLI][deployment-guide-4.5.2].
+To install the extension on a Linux VM by using a Linux desktop, see [Azure CLI][deployment-guide-4.5.2].

 #### <a name="987cf279-d713-4b4c-8143-6b11589bb9d4"></a>Linux ve Windows Vm'leri için Azure PowerShell